 Analysis of past experiences indicate that it is necessary to examine a number of problem areas in order to ensure that environmental concerns can be effectively integrated in the development process.
-Similar approach has been adopted while conducting the EIA study for the proposed residential apartment.
+Similar approach has been adopted while conducting the EIA study for the proposed IT office building.